Key Points:

 Splash Pad

-While it was under construction during my visit, Springs Preserve is home to a splash pad that could serve as the perfect activity for kids (or adults that are young at heart) on a hot day.
+While it was under construction during my visit, Springs Preserve is home to a splash pad that could serve as the perfect activity for kids (or adults who are young at heart) on a hot day.

 Playground